z-tb/dev-docker/README.md

     make build
     ```

-    This command builds a Docker image named `aws-image`.
+    This command builds a Docker image named `dev-test-image` with the latest tag.

 2. **Run Docker Container:**